Who could be Grand National headline makers?

 Russell, 43, retired in December before temporarily returning less than a month later to help out trainer Gordon Elliott when stable jockey Jack Kennedy broke his leg.

-He is set to partner Galvin for Elliott and owner Ronnie Bartlett in the National, and could even have rides at the Aintree meeting for Ryanair boss Michael O'Leary's Gigginstown House Stud despite some turbulence between the pair during last month's Cheltenham Festival.
+He is set to partner Galvin for Elliott and owner Ronnie Bartlett in the National, where he will face several runners owned by Ryanair boss Michael O'Leary's Gigginstown House Stud, with the pair experiencing some turbulence during last month's Cheltenham Festival.

 O'Leary criticised the jockey for coming out of retirement and "not putting his family first" while Russell responded by saying: "I have about as much respect for Michael O'Leary's opinion as he has for my opinion."